MaxMelching/gwbar/README.md

 this will typically disappear in the exported pdf.
 I do not know why this happens, but I have experienced it several times.
 You can confirm that everything is calculated correctly by zooming in on the transitions.

+## Installation

+Unfortunately, adding LaTeX packages is not as easy as Python packages.
+I do not claim to be an expert in this, but here are two ways I have found to make this work:

+1. putting the relevant `.sty` files into the same directory as the `.tex` you plan to use them in.
+Then, `\usepackage{gwbar}` works.
+If your folder structure is slightly more complicated, something like `\usepackage{../gwbar}` works too (despite some complaints by LaTeX).
+   This is also the preferred way in case you are using Overleaf.

+1. setting the `TEXINPUTS` variable in your shell, so that the `pdflatex` command can find the `.sty` files in this respository.
+You can do this manually, or by running the `install.sh` script that comes with this repository, which does this in bash.
+To confirm that it worked, restart your shell and run `kpsewhich gwbar.sty` (should yield this repository).

+The `.txt` files must simply be in a location where you can find them, since their path is expected as an argument.
+I could not find a way of dealing with this using something like `TEXINPUTS`.

 ### Arguments